wilsmith0929/academics/README.md

     - weekly_EFT.txt
     - weekly_provider_file.txt
 - README.md
-- .gitignore
+- .gitignore (Ignores the obj-files/ directory, all .o files in the /code/ directory, and the ChocAnTerminal executable file in the /code/ directory)

 -------------------
 The following set of instructions must be done in (.../cs-314-group-7-project/code/):
 - To compile: make ChocAnTerminal
     - This will create an executable file called ChocAnTerminal using the Makefile in the /code/ directory
-- To run: ./ChocAnTerminal
+- To run the program: ./ChocAnTerminal
 -------------------

 - Cloning (via SSH):